Updated: September 1, 2023

-If you’re a haole (pronounced howlee) like me, you probably don’t know your a’a (ah-ah) from your pāhoehoe (puh-hoy-hoy) when it comes to Hawaiian slang words.
+If you’re a haole (pronounced howlee in slang) like me, you probably don’t know your a’a (ah-ah) from your pāhoehoe (puh-hoy-hoy) when it comes to Hawaiian slang words.
 If you’re also like me, you do your homework before traveling to new places by reading up on the local history, identifying famous cultural and historical sites you want to visit, and learning to speak some of the local language.

 Let’s take a brief look at the history of Hawaiian slang.
 This article will provide some help with pronouncing Hawaiian words, and teach you some popular Hawaiian phrases you should know before visiting the islands.
 Shoots?
 (Okay?)

 ‘Ōlelo Hawai‘i is the native Hawaiian language.
 This is the language native Hawaiians speak, and is different from Hawaiian Pidgin English and Hawaiian Creole English.
 A lot of local signage, street names, and advertising use ‘Ōlelo Hawai‘i.

 Hawaiian Pidgin English, also known as Hawaiian Creole English or simply ‘Pidgin,’ is the language spoken in Hawai’i by the locals besides the official languages of English and Hawaiian taught in school.
 Pidgin is a simplified version of a language spoken by people without a common language between them.
 A creole language is an entirely new language formed from two or more languages.

 Hawaiian Pidgin has its roots on the sugar cane plantations, as the need for native Hawaiians, English-speaking residents, and foreign immigrants to communicate arose.
 Hawaiian Creole has influences from Chinese, English, Filipino, Japanese, Korean, Portuguese, Spanish, and Hawaiian.
 The language adopted many loanwords from these other languages, and people began speaking it outside of plantations in the 19th and 20th century.